TeemuJVarpula/Viittomakieli/README.md

 ### Product:

-        button for picture capture (later start of video regognition? ) input from video camera ( pictures first ) output to led screen  ( few row screen ) power button ( optional )
+        button for picture capture (later start of video recognition? ) input from video camera ( pictures first ) output to led screen  ( few row screen ) power button ( optional )
         program

 ## Specs:

-    - Discussion is to be made from where the "learning material" is coming from (licenses etc.)
+    - Discussion is to made from where the "learning material" is coming from (licenses etc.)
         - Are we using own data/pictures or from some other source

-    - "product" should be in small package which is easily used and transported (rasberry pii).
+    - "product" should be in small package which is easily used and transported (raspberry pi).

     - Product programming language is chosen to be python.
 This can be changed later if needed.